elatov/puppet/docker/README.md

 #### `dm_fs`

-The filesystem to use for the base image (xfs or ext4).
+The file system to use for the base image (xfs or ext4).

 Defaults to `ext4`.